Glossary of PA Terms - Y

 A device consisting of a plug and two sockets internally wired together, to enable a single output to be connected to two inputs.
 This term is used because the letter Y is similar in appearance to the physical design of many types of this device.
 Also called a 'splitter'.
 See also Connector.

 A slang abbreviation for the equipment manufacturer Yamaha, sometimes used to refer to an item of equipment manufactured by them.
 See also PV.

 See CD standards.

+There are no more definitions on this page.
 (The space below is to facilitate linking to the last few terms above.)